Philippines - Things to Do in Philippines in November

 November's water levels hit the sweet spot: high enough for Class III-IV rapids but not the murderous Class V that arrives with full monsoon.
 The 12-kilometer (7.5-mile) run through crocodile habitat includes a beach barbecue lunch where guides serve grilled tuna jaw and tell stories about the 4-meter (13-foot) croc that lives under the bridge at Tamugan.

-Booking Tip: Local outfitters run daily trips regardless of rain — the rapids are more fun when it pours.
+Booking Tip: Local outfitters run daily trips regardless of rain, the rapids are more fun when it pours.
 Book through licensed operators (see current options in booking section below) who provide proper helmets, not the cracked bike helmets some cheap tours use.

 Siargao Surf Camps During Monsoon Lulls

 November's inconsistent swell creates perfect learning conditions.
 Cloud 9's famous barrels flatten to gentle 2-foot (0.6-meter) waves good for beginners, while advanced surfers wait for typhoon pulses that deliver 6-foot (1.8-meter) faces.
-The island's dirt roads turn to mud soup, but scooter rentals drop 50% and Jacking Horse surf break stays crowd-free until December.
+The island's dirt roads turn to mud soup.
+But scooter rentals drop 50% and Jacking Horse surf break stays crowd-free until December.

-Booking Tip: Reef booties are essential — November's low tide exposes sharp coral that'll slice your feet.
-Book surf lessons day-by-day as conditions change rapidly; the Viator widget shows real-time Siargao surf camp availability.
+Booking Tip: Reef booties are essential, November's low tide exposes sharp coral that'll slice your feet.
+Book surf lessons day-by-day as conditions change rapidly.
+The Viator widget shows real-time Siargao surf camp availability.

 November Events & Festivals